syscl/CPUTune/README.md

 #### Features
 - Allows turning on or off Intel Turbo Boost for better battery life
 - Allows turning on or off Intel Speed Shift for maximum performance
+- Provide the fine granularity to change HWP (performance value) at runtime
 - Allows turning on or off Intel Proc Hot (```BD_PROCHOT```) for running without a battery.
 Please note that this is NOT recommended and can seriously damage your mac.
 Do at your own risk.
 - Implements TimerEvent-based responses for dynamical switching Turbo Boost and Speed Shift at runtime
 - Allows System Integrity Protection (SIP) control a bit easier via Info.plist setting